Sun allergy: itchy and burning skin

-Pimples and an itchy rash instead of sun-tanned skin: a sun allergy causes the skin to react to UV light with unpleasant irritation.
-Find out here what types there are and how you can prevent sun allergies.
+Pimples and an itchy rash instead of sun-tanned skin?
+Sun allergies cause the skin to react to UV light in the form of a nasty rash.
+How to prevent sun allergies and how you can treat a sun allergy rash.

-The medical designation for sun allergy is photodermatosis and is a generic term for different skin conditions that are triggered by a reaction to sunlight.
+The medical term for a sun allergy is photodermatosis, which is a generic term for different skin conditions that are triggered by a reaction to sunlight.
 What they have in common is that the body’s natural protective mechanism against UV rays fails, leading to symptoms such as itchy skin, burning, blisters or wheals.

 The exact causes and mechanisms of these pathological skin changes have not yet been conclusively researched.